How AI Speeds Up Your First Draft -- Without Forgetting the Revision

 | Polish | Language, style | Does it sound good?
 Is it precise? |

-Most AI tools cover only the first pass.
+Most AI tools cover only the first round.
 Revision -- the most important step -- is left entirely to you.

 How SYMBAN Covers the Entire Workflow